Frequently Asked Questions

 What information do I need to provide prior to check in?

-We pride ourselves in exceptional care.
-Therefore we look forward to speaking with you and learning about your pet(s).
+We pride ourselves on providing exceptional, individualized care.
+Therefore, we look forward to speaking with you and learning about your pet(s).
 To save time at check-in you can print and fill out the following forms and fax or email them to us.
-Our fax number is 530-582-5850 and the email address is email@example.com.
+Our fax number is 530-582-5850 and our email address is: firstname.lastname@example.org.

 Download our Registration Agreement →